What is an associate’s degree?

 An associate is a two-year college degree offered at most community colleges, technical colleges, vocational schools, and some four-year universities.
 An associate degree is often a more affordable option than a bachelor’s degree, as it takes less time to complete.

 Students can typically transfer credits earned in an associate program towards a bachelor’s degree program, but you can find rewarding associate degree jobs in a wide array of industries.
 Have you ever thought about being an allergy technician?
 Architectural technician?
 How about a crop production specialist?

 Many associate degree jobs have a short payback timeframe of only two years due to a high median salary and a substantially lower tuition rate than a bachelor’s degree.
-You can launch a career with two years or less of higher education and even make more money than workers with a four-year bachelor’s degree.
+You can launch a lucrative career with this two-year college degree, sometimes even making more money than workers with a bachelor’s degree.

-Our list of associate degree jobs includes rewarding jobs for just about everyone.
-Some of these jobs pay well.
-Some of the jobs in the list don’t require an associate’s degree, but having one provides an edge on the competition.
+Below, we will discuss some of the best associate degrees for high-salary career paths.
+Some of the jobs in the list don’t require an associate degree, but having one provides an edge on the competition.

 We placed the jobs in alphabetical order.

 Based on 2018 salary data from the Bureau of Labor Statistics

 The work of advertising sales agents envelopes today’s world.
 Work in the dynamic media industry, using your communications skills to sell advertising space, time or media in television, radio, publications or on the Internet.